Dogra–Tibetan war: British and Nepalese reactions

 The Dogra conquest of Ladakh had been previously advantageous to the British.
 The disturbances in Ladakh caused the Tibetan shawl wool to be diverted to the princely state of Bushahr, a British dependency.
 But, now with the Dogra conquest of the Western Tibet, this trade was disrupted.
 The advance of Zorawar Singh's troops gave rise to vociferous complaints from the British to the Lahore durbar of the Sikh Empire.
 It was also reported that Zorawar Singh was exacting taxes from Bhotias under British protection in the Byans valley.
 The British demanded that this should be immediately stopped and the villagers already assessed should be compensated.

-Added to these concerns was the possibility of intercourse between the Dogras and the Nepalese, which might have encircled British territory in Kumaon and Garhwal.
+Added to those concerns was the possibility of intercourse between the Dogras and the Nepalese, which might have encircled British territory in Kumaon and Garhwal.
 But such a relationship did not materialise.
-The Nepalese were sympathetic to the Ladakhis and they also had ongoing relationships with the Tibetans.
+The Nepalese were sympathetic to the Ladakhis and also had ongoing relationships with the Tibetans.
 Even though they sent a mission to Zorawar Singh after his conquest of Taklakot, nothing further came out of it.
 Winter sojourn to the Dogras was refused.

 Nevertheless, the British were apprehensive.
 The Governor General brought heavy pressure on the Sikhs to recall Zorawar Singh from Tibet, and set 10 December 1841 as the deadline.

 Winter debacle

 Fisher et al. state that, with the winter approaching, the Dogras were not inimical to withdrawing in strength if they could make a deal with the Tibetans.
 But they appear to have made too high demands for the Tibetans to accept.
 Sukhdev Singh Charak states that the Lahore Durbar responded to the British demands and ordered Zorawar Singh to return to Ladakh.
 In response, Zorawar Singh withdrew officers and troops from "advance posts" and from the British border, and promised to carry out the rest of the withdrawal after the snows cleared.
 Charak opines that these military movements, made to appease the British, weakened Zorawar Singh's position.

 Tibetan reinforcements arrived in November in considerable numbers.
 Alexander Cunningham estimated 10,000 troops.
 (Note: Sources state that Zorawar Singh had 3,000 troops at this stage.
 So he was outnumbered 3 to 1.)
 The Mayum Pass was covered with snow, but the troops bypassed it via Matsang.
 After severe fighting, Taklakot was retaken on 9 November 1841.
 Detachments were sent forward to cut Dogra communication lines.
 Reconnaissance missions sent by Zorawar Singh were annihilated.

 Eventually, Zorawar Singh decided to risk everything in an all-out campaign to recapture Taklakot.
 Fighting raged indecisively for three weeks.
 In an attempt to cut the supply lines of the Tibetan forces at Taklakot, Zorawar Singh's forces marched on a side route from Minsar, along the upper course of the Karnali River, and encamped at Kardung (Kardam).
-Tibetans calculated that they intended to intercept the supply line at a place called Do-yo slightly to the north of Taklakot.
+The Tibetans calculated that they intended to intercept the supply line at a place called Do-yo, slightly to the north of Taklakot.
 According to the Tibetan report from the battlefield: